Kwesta

-Senzo Brikka Vilakazi (born 11 August 1988) known professionally as Kwesta, is a South African rapper and songwriter.
+Senzo Mfundo Vilakazi (born 11 August 1988) known professionally as Kwesta, is a South African rapper and songwriter.

-Born in Katlehong, Gauteng, a township also known as "K1".
+He was born in Katlehong, Gauteng, a township also known as ‘K1’.
 In 2003, at the age of 15, he and his friends formed a rap group Ghetto Fellaz which then changed to The Juvenylz, same year.

 He is currently signed to his own independent media company known as RapLyf Records with co-founder Kid X.